-Fever is when your core body temperature is raised above the normal 37 degrees Celsius.
+Fever is when your core body temperature is raised above 38°C (degrees Celsius).

 This page provides general information about fever.
 If you have a child with a fever, see fever in children.

 Key points about fever

 - A fever is usually caused by your body fighting an infection.

 - On its own, a fever doesn't mean you are seriously sick, but you need to check for other signs of illness.

 - A fever usually lasts 3–5 days and most people recover from a mild fever with self-care at home.